 After working in acute care settings and community mental health, I opened a private practice in 2000.

 The HeartMath emwave is a handheld biofeedback instrument.
+Here is the Hearthmath website.
+Emwaves are often on ebay.

 Here is Dr. Daniel Siegel's Healthy Mind Platter.